0xc1fa/wavy/packages/react-piano-roll/README.md

 - No line between white key lane
 - Range indicator overlap piano keyboard
 - Note/selecton maquee does not follow overflow scroll (only follow when on move)
-- 0 length note should extend first instead of trimming

 - Make pianoroll lane overflow not the whole editor
 - Sometime dragging marker in velocity editor will make other marker shift to the top
 - check if the length is correct if editor staring tick not 0